Left Atrial Appendage Closure

 Watchman Device

-For this reason, warfarin (Coumadin), and newer blood thinners like apixaban (Eliquis) or rivaroxaban (Xarelto) are often used to prevent strokes in patients with A Fib.
+For this reason, blood thinners like warfarin (Coumadin), apixaban (Eliquis) or rivaroxaban (Xarelto) are often used to prevent strokes in patients with A Fib.

 Although blood thinners are very effective at preventing strokes, they are sometimes not tolerated by patients, for example, due to bleeding from the GI tract, or bleeding in the brain that can happen in patients who fall and hurt themselves.
 Some research studies suggest that up to 30% of patients on blood thinners stop within 2 years due to bleeding complications.